manics/kubernetes-omero/README.md

 Optionally create your OMERO.server and OMERO.web Helm configuration files.
 You can use [`test-omero-server.yaml`](test-omero-server.yaml) and [`test-omero-web.yaml`](test-omero-web.yaml) as examples.

+Create a PostgreSQL database, and add the credentials to your OMERO.server chart configuration file.
+For testing you could use the `bitnami/postgresql` Helm chart:

+    helm repo add bitnami https://charts.bitnami.com/bitnami
+    helm upgrade --install postgresql bitnami/postgresql -f test-postgresql.yaml

 Install OMERO.server and OMERO.web

     helm upgrade --install omero-server omero/omero-server -f test-omero-server.yaml